• Skip to main content

 Currency scam.

 Count your change.
-There are various scams to short-change you, usually in how they count back your change.
-They tell you its $15, you watch them count it, and it was $15.
+There are various scams that shortchange you, usually in how they count your change.
+They tell you it’s $15, you watch them count it, and it was $15.
 Now YOU count it and see what it is.
 Do NOT leave the counter until you do.
 Make sure it’s all in the same currency.

-So there are ways to reduce the scams of padding and wrong change.
+So there are ways to reduce scams involving padding and giving the wrong change.

 (BACK TO TOP)